AdwaithRK/ARK-SQL-RUNNER/README.md

         * -f or --file --> for the .sql file (If extension is not .sql error will be
            shown).
 Default Value: "queries.sql"

         * -h or --host --> for the db host server.
-Default Value: "queries.sql"
+Default Value: "localhost"

         * -u or --user --> for the db user name.
 Default Value: "root"